|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Radio / Bathtub Gunner Pfc Robert E. Altman (survived)

 Force Landed December 10, 1941

 Built by Boeing at Seattle.
 Delivered to the U. S. Army Air Force (USAAF) as B-17C Flying Fortress serial number 40-2045.
-Ferried overseas to the Philippines.
+Ferried overseas across the Pacific to the Philippines.

 Heavily damaged, Kelly ordered the rest of the crew to bail out while the two pilots held the bomber level.
 Several of the crew were strafed by the Zeros as they descended but all landed unhurt with the exception of Bean who was hit by a bullet in the ankle from the strafing.

 Meanwhile, the B-17's two right engines were inoperative when an explosion blew co-pilot Robbins out of the observation dome, but he was able to open his parachute and landed safely.
 As the stricken bomber descended, it exploded again and impacted the ground roughly six miles east of Clark Field near Mount Arayat.
 Pilot Kelly was killed in the final explosion or on impact.
 The rest of the surviving crew landed in the vicinity of Clark Field and quickly returned to duty.